 Key Issue

-Zillow's Flex referral program allegedly steers homebuyers to Zillow-affiliated agents and Zillow Home Loans through undisclosed financial incentives; RESPA violations for compelling agents to steer buyers toward Zillow Home Loans
+Zillow's Flex referral program allegedly steers homebuyers to Zillow-affiliated agents and Zillow Home Loans through undisclosed financial incentives; RESPA violations for compelling agents to steer buyers toward Zillow Home Loans.
+Second amended complaint (April 16, 2026) adds eXp Realty as defendant and raises named plaintiffs to 12.

 Industry Impact